Be Tangential to Manifold: Discovering Riemannian Metric for Diffusion Models: Additional Results

-We visualize interpolations for varying time $\tau$ for the noise space in Fig.~\ref{fig:abblation_tau_images}.
-At $\tau=0$, intermediate samples exhibit artifacts.
+We denote by $\tau$ the timestep at which we operate interpolations in the noise space and visualize results for varying $\tau$ in \cref{fig:ablation_tau_images}.
+At $\tau=0$, from left to right, another face appears behind the main face and merges with the main face.
+This is obviously awkward and undesirable.
 With no injected noise, the data manifold is extremely thin, and finding a geodesic under our metric becomes ill-conditioned.
 As $\tau$ increases, the interpolations become smoother and more globally coherent.
-At $\tau=T$, however, the interpolations are no longer semantically coherent: the noisy-sample distribution is close to Gaussian, the data manifold is not well defined, and meaningful geodesics cannot be recovered.
+At $\tau=T$, however, the interpolations are no longer smooth: the noisy-sample distribution is close to an isotropic Gaussian, the data manifold is not well defined, and meaningful manifold-aware geodesics cannot be recovered.
 Empirically, $\tau \in [0.4T,\,0.6T]$ yields the best visual quality.

-Figure~\ref{fig:abblation_tau_spectrum} shows the singular values of the Jacobian $J_{x_t}$ of the score function $s_\theta$ at the point $x_\tau^\sss{1}$ obtained by DDIM inversion to the rightmost image $x_0^\sss{1}$.
-Stable Diffusion v2.1-base \citep{Rombach2022} operates VAE's latent space of $64\times 64\times 4=16,384$ dimensions.
-Across timesteps, hundreds of singular values are near zero, suggesting a local intrinsic dimensionality on the order of a few hundred.
-As $\tau$ increases, more singular values approach 1.0 because the injected noise thickens the manifold and makes it isotropic.
-A small $\tau$ leads to a degenerate metric due to the large spectral gap, whereas a large $\tau$ reduces the spectral gap, causing the metric to lose the learned geometric structure.
-Therefore, an intermediate value of $\tau$ is chosen to balance the numerical stability for geodesic computation with the metric's sensitivity to the data manifold.
+\Cref{fig:ablation_tau_spectrum} shows the distribution of singular values of the Jacobian $J_{x_\tau}$ of the score function $s_\theta$, aggregated over all images from the CelebA-HQ dataset used in our interpolation experiments, with the median, 25--75\% range, and min--max range shown.
+Stable Diffusion v2.1-base \cite{Rombach2022} operates in a VAE latent space of $64\times 64\times 4=16{,}384$ dimensions.
+At small $\tau$, hundreds of singular values are near zero, suggesting a local intrinsic dimensionality on the order of a few hundreds.
+The spectral gap between the large and small singular values is the largest at small $\tau$ (e.g., $\tau=0.2T$), and it decreases as $\tau$ increases.
+As $\tau\to T$, the noisy distribution approaches an isotropic Gaussian; in this ideal limit, the Jacobian is a scaled identity, so $G_{x_\tau}=J_{x_\tau}^{\top}J_{x_\tau}$ becomes a rescaled Euclidean metric and the tangent--normal spectral gap vanishes.
+However, DDIM-inverted endpoints from real images remain input-dependent even near $\tau=T$, rather than being independent Gaussian-prior samples, which can leave a small residual spectral gap.
+To balance the manifold's thickness and the spectral gap, moderate $\tau$ (e.g., $\tau=0.4T$ or $0.6T$) is preferred for interpolation.